El Malecón, Havana, November 2025

 Great Horned Owl, Stealthy and Elusive

-Last Sunday I had the opportunity to observe a great horned owl near my place.
-It was in the same tree for several hours, allowing me to try several angles and compositions with a variety of lighting conditions.
-After getting some dramatic poses, I decided to intentionally camouflage the owl in its surroundings to convey the stealthy and elusive nature of these birds.
-Notice how the feathers blend almost perfectly with the birchbark in the second photo, and you soon realize you've probably walked right past these owls on several occasions.
+I recently had the opportunity to observe a great horned owl near my place.
+It was in the same tree for several hours, allowing me to try numerous angles and compositions with a variety of lighting conditions.
+After getting some dramatic poses, I decided to intentionally camouflage the owl in its surroundings to convey the elusive nature of these birds.
+Notice how the feathers blend almost perfectly with the birchbark in the second photo, and you soon realize you've probably walked right past these stealthy creatures on many occasions…

 Beaver & Morning Reflection